Vox Sound Limited - articles in Beat Instrumental

 Beat Instrumental, no. 100, August 1971.
 The account of the AMII Trade Fair at the Russell Hotel, August 1971.
 The Slavemasters - on which see this page - were presumably prepared for release at the show.
 The V100 had already been advertised in Melody Maker - April 1971 - though here we have its price: £87.25.
 Decimal currency was still new at the time.
 The mood seems relatively upbeat - certainly a huge improvement on the year before.
 The full-page advert from Aug.
 71 is here.

-Also from August, a shot of Macari's Musical Exchange in the old Jennings shop on Charing Cross Road.
+Also from the August issue of "Beat Instrumental", a shot of Macari's Musical Exchange in the old Jennings shop on Charing Cross Road.
 At left, two AC50s and T60 or T100 cabs, an AC100 and 2x15", an AC50 Foundation Bass, and two Super Foundation Basses.
 To right, a SS100 PA, an AC30, and just visible, a Defiant.